 “While I relish our warm months, winter forms our character and brings out our best.” – Tom Allen

-I love the primitive feel of the book with rustic photographs that remind you to simplify your life.
-With 25 creative crafts and recipes to choose from, you will have oodles of ideas to keep you busy with
+The primitive feel of the book oozes coziness with rustic photographs that remind you to simplify your life.
+With 25 creative crafts and recipes to choose from, you will have oodles of ideas to keep you busy with easy-to-follow instructions.

 Here’s the Making Winter: A Hygge-Inspired Guide Book Review: